Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Like most dogs that are easier to train, the Golden Retriever seems to possess certain traits that make it more inclined to train more quickly.

-What Traits Makes a Golden Retriever Highly Trainable?
+What Traits Make a Golden Retriever Highly Trainable?

 The four most intelligent dogs are the Border Collie, Poodle, German Shepherd, and Golden Retriever.
-The Golden’s cousin, the Labrador Retriever (most popular dog in North America), is a respectable 7th.
+The Golden’s cousin, the Labrador Retriever (the most popular dog in North America), is a respectable 7th.

 A common characteristic among all these dogs is their ability to be trained rather easily.
 So, in discussing the Golden Retriever specifically, what are the traits that make this breed easy to train?